 In our view these challenges can be broken down into five main categories:

 - Uplifting business confidence to stimulate private sector fixed investment

 - Restoring fiscal discipline and avoiding further credit rating downgrades

 - Ensuring clear and consistent transformation policies

 - Reducing the extent of corruption in both the private and public sectors

-Despite initial optimism that the political changes that occurred in December 2017 would quickly lead to signs of an economic revival, South Africa’s economic performance has been disappointing in the first half of 2018 with the economy slipping into a technical recession.
+Despite initial optimism that the political changes that occurred in December 2017 would quickly lead to signs of an economic revival, South Africa’s economic performance has been disappointing, with the economy slipping into a technical recession in the first half of 2018.

-While we are still forecasting positive GDP growth for 2018 as a whole, the rate of expansion is now expected to be less than 1%, which is well below the level of economic growth that would result in widespread job creation.
-The Reserve Bank also recently revised their SA GDP forecast for 2018 down from 1.2% to 0.7%.
+While we are still forecasting positive GDP growth for 2018 as a whole, the rate of expansion is now expected to be well less than 1%, which is far below the level of economic growth that would result in widespread job creation.
+The Reserve Bank and National Treasury recently revised their SA GDP forecast for 2018 down to a mere 0.7%.

-This lack of implementation has, over-time, undermined the credibility of South Africa government’s stimulus packages, thereby weakening business confidence.
+Previously, a lack of implementation has undermined the credibility of government’s various stimulus packages, thereby weakening business confidence.